 What can I do if I do not feel comfortable speaking directly to the person as part of the Stage One (Informal) process?

-Student Accommodation - firstname.lastname@example.org
+For Student Accommodation based complaints, please contact - firstname.lastname@example.org

 If your complaint is not faculty based or related to a service not listed above, please email email@example.com and we can send you the correct contact details.